 How to Re-certify to Privacy ShieldHow to Re-certify to Privacy Shield

 Organizations participating in the Privacy Shield program are required to re-certify to the Department of Commerce annually.
 The Department will remove an organization from the Privacy Shield List if it voluntarily withdraws from the Privacy Shield or if it fails to complete its annual re-certification to the Department.
 An organization’s removal from the Privacy Shield List means it may no longer claim that it benefits from the Privacy Shield.
-If the organization elects to retain personal data received from the EU under the Privacy Shield, it must continue to apply the Privacy Shield Principles to the personal information it received while it participated in the Privacy Shield.
+If the organization elects to retain personal data received from the EU or Switzerland under the Privacy Shield, it must continue to apply the Privacy Shield Principles to the personal information it received while it participated in the Privacy Shield.
 It must also either affirm to the Department on an annual basis its commitment to continue to apply those Principles or provide adequate protection for the information by another authorized means, as set forth in the Privacy Shield Framework.

 Following is an overview of steps required to complete the re-certification process.